 Overstimulation And The Introvert Personality

 The sensitive nature synthesizes and integrates information rather than excludes or compartmentalizes.
 A noisy party with loud music will not be a comfortable place for an HSP.
-Very high levels of office noise will be distracting and irritating on a long term basis.
-The introversion of the highly sensitive person stems from a preference for a quiet environment not dislike of people.
+Very high levels of office noise will be distracting and irritating on a long-term basis.
+The introversion of the highly sensitive person stems from a preference for a quiet environment not a dislike of people.

 If an HSP has experienced rejection in their early life of who they are, they will be guarded around other people, causing shyness, which is caused by a fear of negative judgments.
 HSPs need the friendship of other HSPs, people who will understand and accept them.